mhorpheus/test/DFIR-Threat-Intel.md

 ## Introduction
-The purpose of this page is to document how X-Force Threat Intelligence (XFTI) team supports XFIR engagements.
-There is number of services offered by XFTI supporting IR engagements directly or providing deliverable upon a Client request.
-In all those cases, XFIR represents IBM in front of the Client and is responsible for delivery.
-This page documents all aspects of interaction between XFTI and XFIR during IR engagement, as they differ depending on type of IR engagement.
+The purpose of this page is to document how X-Force Threat Intelligence (XFTI) team supports DFIR engagements run by XFIR.
+Process and rules for interaction, described on this page are only applicable to services performed by XFTI as a part of IR engagements (eg. Malware analysis, attribution, IoC/TTP enrichment).
+Any other type of service or deliverables offered by XFTI to XFIR Clients (eg. STA, Dark Web Search) should follow a [separate process](NOT_YET_AVAILABLE).

 This is is a living document.
 If there is something you want to see documented here or explained with further detail please contact your geography Functional IR Lead (listed on the  [Homepage](Home.md)).

 All XFIR engagements of the type  `IR`  require an associated `INTEL Ticket` with `Engagement Work`  type.
-It is used to makes the task of tracking IR engagements easier for Intel Team as well as facilitates better workflow between IR consultants and Intel analysts working on an engagement together.
+It is used to make the task of tracking IR engagements easier for Intel Team as well as facilitates better workflow between IR consultants and Intel analysts working on an engagement together.
 This ticket is managed by XFTI team and XFIR team is only responsible to create it.
 During `IR` ticket creation in Resilient, there is an option to create necessary "INTEL Ticket".
 IR ticket creation [guide](DFIR-Resilient.md#Logging-Requirements-for-New-IR-Engagements) for Resilient includes through this step as well.

 XFTI tracks their engagements using Jira ticketing system.
 It was integrated with XFIR Resilient instance and provides two way synchronisation between them.
 XFIR team can request XFTI support and interact with XFTI team only using Resilient, without a need to access Jira.